twelch/twelch.github.io/_posts/2014-07-22-visualizing-landslide-2-tilemill2.md

 ## Landslide Deposits

 Next I added the landslide deposit boundaries which are the areas of soil and rock that actually moved and form the debris field of the slide.
 For these I applied a color ramp based on the angle of the slope.
+Yellow is a slope less than 10 degrees, orange 10-15, light red 15-25, and dark red greater than 25.
+You might be surprised to see that many of the historical landslides are not on extremely steep slopes.

 <figure>
     <a href="/images/posts/slidetm2/deposit.png"><img src="/images/posts/slidetm2/deposit.png"></a>